nk398/sprint2/test plans/sprint3.md

 # INTRODUCTION

 This is an application created for logging in and signup up users.
 The landing page leads to the login page for current users to sign in and also leads to a sign up page for new members, and after setting page navigates to Catgories, that users will select the specific topic of their interest to display latest news.
+This application aims to create a user friendly platform for streaming the news articles from various sources fetched by an API.

 # Test Items
 - Web application(UX)